A family day spent at the Long Island Aquarium as described by a contributor to the East End Getaway blog.

+Today, I am thrilled to share my experience at the Long Island Aquarium.
 Upon our arrival, we decided to take my toddler out of her stroller.
-We knew this was taking a risk, but did it anyway.
+We knew this was taking a risk but did it anyway.
 It was the best moment.
-The older girls grabbed her hand and they headed over to the turtle tank.
-The baby was in awe of the adorable faces on the turtles, and I was in awe at how everyone was getting along and taking their time viewing.
+The older girls grabbed her hand, and they headed over to the turtle tank.
+The baby was in awe of the adorable faces of the turtles, and I was in awe at how everyone was getting along and taking their time to view.